 - Embryonic Stem Cell Research Oversight Committee (ESCRO) approval for stem cells has not been received.

-- Proposal is not on file with the appropriate SPA office.
+- Proposal is not on file with ORA or SPA office.

 - Proposal budget and awarded budget do not match.